-We will rely on mixed effect linear models to assess most longitudinal change (Verbeke & Molenberghs, 2000; Littell et al., 2006).
-Fixed effects will typically include group (diagnosed, premanifest, or control), age, gender, time-since-firstmeasurement ("time", which will be 0 at baseline), and interactions between group and time.
-Substantial interactions between group and time will usually be the main parameters of interest.
-Other fixed covariates will be determined by anticipated confounders for the specific outcomes.
-For example, most psychometric tests require adjustment for years of education.
-Subjects will typically have 3 measurements over 2 years.
-Our primary hypotheses will treat time as a linear effect unless there is a compelling a priori reason to use 2 degrees of freedom in estimating separate 1 and 2year effects.
+Our primary hypotheses will treat time as a linear effect unless there is a compelling a priori reason to use 3 degrees of freedom in estimating separate 1, 2 and 3-year effects in the majority of subjects.
 Secondary analyses will typically explore whether longitudinal change is related to estimated prognosis within the premanifest group (based on CAG and age) or disease severity within the diagnosed group (based on motor score, functional capacity, or baseline values of a candidate indicator).
 Random effects will always include a within-subject term.
 Our sample size will be such that we will generally model unstructured within-subject covariance over the three visits.
 Other candidate random effects will include variance components for study site and examiner, as appropriate.